 - 1. Qualifications: - a) Two years abstinence from all drugs - b) A willingness and desire to serve. - c) Knowledge and application 12 Traditions and 12 Concepts of NA - d) Service experience one-year on the group level and one year on any area level. - e) Leadership, organization and communication abilities are necessary to fulfill this commitment - f) Fulfillment of all previous service commitments is strongly suggested. - 2.
-Responsibilities of the Chairperson: - a) Office of chairperson is a one-year commitment - b) Attends all meetings of ASC. - c) Arranges for and presides over all ASC meetings. - d) Has the ASC meeting agenda ready and available prior to the meeting. - e) Provides a bi-monthly written report for inclusion with the Area Minutes. - f) Is responsible for ASC correspondence. - g) Maintains all files and archives. - h) Responsible for ordering and distributing meeting lists in sufficient quantities to supply the area. - i) Co-signer on the area bank account. - j) Chairperson only votes in the case of a tie. - k) Enforces rules of decorum and discipline. - I) Attempts to be absolutely fair and impartial. - m) Attends the Bi-annual Area inventory meeting. - n) Keep possession of the key to the Area post office box; go to that box weekly and forward information to Subcommittees as appropriate. - o) A GSR may not serve as the ASC Chairperson concurrently.
+Responsibilities of the Chairperson: - a) Office of chairperson is a one-year commitment - b) Attends all meetings of ASC. - c) Arranges for and presides over all ASC meetings. - d) Has the ASC meeting agenda ready and available prior to the meeting.

+- e) Provides a bi-monthly written report for inclusion with the Area Minutes. - f) Is responsible for ASC correspondence. - g) Maintains all files and archives. - h) Responsible for ordering and distributing meeting lists in sufficient quantities to supply the area. - i) Is a co-signer on the area bank account. - j) Chairperson only votes in the case of a tie. - k) Enforces rules of decorum and discipline. - I) Attempts to be absolutely fair and impartial. - m) Attends the Bi-annual Area inventory meeting. - n) Keep possession of the key to the Area post office box; go to that box weekly and forward information to Subcommittees as appropriate. - o) A GSR may not serve as the ASC Chairperson concurrently. - p) Name will be listed on the Form PC filed annually with the Commonwealth of Massachusetts